OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-10.md

 ## 1 Chronicles 10:11

-When all Jabesh-gilead heard everything that the Philistines had done to Saul,
+When the people of Jabesh-gilead heard all that the Philistines had done to Saul,

 ---